syntropian/towards-a-human-future/README.md

 ### Callicott, J. Baird

-<a id="callicott2013">2013, Thinking Like a Planet: The Land Ethic and the Earth Ethic</a>
+<a id="callicott2013"/>2013, Thinking Like a Planet: The Land Ethic and the Earth Ethic